vrk/pouch.cafe/pouch.md

 The first issue of _Pouch_ is launching in **Spring 2024**.

+This is the pilot issue of the magazine!
+The reception of this issue will determine if and when issue #2 will come out, so your support is greatly appreciated 💞

 **Preorder now** to be among the first to receive a copy:

 <p class="center">